davejagoda/davejagoda.github.io/books/index.md

 Orwell, George (1949). *Nineteen Eighty-Four*.

-Parkinson, Cyril Northcote (1957). *Parkinson's Law, and Other Studies in Administration*
+Parkinson, Cyril Northcote (1957). *Parkinson's Law, and Other Studies in Administration*.

+Perkins, John (2004). *Confessions of an Economic Hit Man*.

 Simmons, Dan (2011). *Flashback*.